 Time frame: Within 52 weeks post treatment initiation

-Incidence of cytomegalovirus (CMV) infection within 24 weeks after starting treatment (Cohort 2)
+Proportion of subjects with cytomegalovirus (CMV) infection and disease within 24 weeks after starting treatment

 CMV infection confirmed by the presence of detectable CMV in blood by polymerase chain reaction \[PCR\] diagnostic testing, regardless of whether signs or symptoms are present.